High Trust Increases Sales

 You could have integrity and credibility but if you don’t understand the prospect’s situation they’ll be skeptical.
 You can build this type of trust by asking intelligent, directed and pertinent questions.
 Asking questions lets your prospect know you understand your product, their situation and that you have a solution.
 In a complex sale, prospects don’t buy because they understand your product; they buy because they believe you understand them and will make the right recommendation.

-4. The Company
+4. Trust in Your Company

 Even if you like you are liked as a salesperson, if you’ve had a bad experience with their company in the past, their trust of you will be diminished.
 If you know that your company has had some problems in the past, it may be wise to raise them and handle that objection before it arises.
 Explain what you have done to correct past mistakes.

-5. The Product
+5. Trust in the Product

 Will the product or service measure up to expectations?
 If they’ve heard of others with bad experiences, or read negative consumer reviews, then they won’t buy with confidence.
 Prospects can also be strongly influenced by the research they’ve done online.